omar-A-hassan/omar-A-hassan/README.md

 # Omar Hassan (@omar-a-hassan)
+Biomedical engineering undergraduate working at the intersection of protein structure prediction, computational genomics, and ML systems.

-Projects where ( Biology ) ∩ ( AI & ML ), a dash of NLP, LLMs & computer vision.
+With projects where ( Biology ) ∩ ( AI & ML ), a dash of NLP, LLMs & computer vision.